 -

 Ensures isolation of resources, keys and security assets.
 In real-world terms, this means each entity – such as a chip vendor, OEM or service provider – has access to its own ‘virtual’ security core and performs secure functions without having to ‘trust’ other entities.
 This allows individual entities to possess unique root and derived keys, as well as access only to specified features and resources such as OTP, debug and control bits.
-Moreover, support for multiple roots of trust enables the security core to assign or delegate permissions to other entities at any point in the device life cycle, while isolating (in hardware) unique signed apps that are siloed away from other programs.
+Moreover, support for multiple root of trust instances enables the security core to assign or delegate permissions to other entities at any point in the device life cycle, while isolating (in hardware) unique signed apps that are siloed away from other programs.

 -